Delicious Hannukah Recipes

 • 1 tsp baking powder

-• a little lemon juice for frying
+• a little lemon juice

 Grate potatoes & onion on the fine side of grater or use food processor